Chapter 5

 “Oh my God!”
 Emily did a dance in place, then clapped her hands together.
 “Oh, this is amazing!
 I had no idea!
 You and Jason, you little stinkers!
 You didn’t say a word!”

-“No, I wanted to wait until I was out of the third trimester to tell anyone.”
+“No, I wanted to wait until I was out of the first trimester to tell anyone.”
 Elizabeth made a face.
 “The miscarriage risk was really high early on because of, well, everything.
 And Monica knew, so don’t be mad at her.”

 “I would never.
 Of course Mom had to know, right?
 And that sucks for the risk, but you’re good now, right?
 I mean, you and Jason wouldn’t have planned this if you weren’t, and I know how insane he takes this kind of thing.”